yegor256/blog/_drafts/how-to-write.md

 ## Proof

-Formaly prove that your Device posesses certain qualities, predicted in the Hypothesis.
+Formally prove that your Device possesses certain qualities, predicted in the Hypothesis.

 The section mostly consists of definitions, examples, lemmas, theorems, and proofs.